* BOJ boosts asset buying by 10 trln yen

 By Hideyuki Sano

-TOKYO, Dec 20 (Reuters) - The yen firmed on Thursday after the Bank of Japan, as expected, eased monetary policy, increasing its asset purchases by 10 trillion yen and saying it would review its policy goal in a likely move towards adopting an inflation target.
+TOKYO, Dec 20 (Reuters) - The yen kept slim gains on Thursday after the Bank of Japan eased monetary policy as expected, increasing its asset purchases by 10 trillion yen and saying it would review its policy goal in a likely move towards adopting an inflation target.

 In a move seen as an attempt to placate incoming prime minister Shinzo Abe, who has called for unlimited easing to achieve 2 percent inflation, the BOJ also said it would review its stance on price stability.
-At present, the BOJ has a less explicit “goal” of 1 percent inflation.
+At present, the BOJ has a goal of 1 percent inflation.

-The euro also slipped on the dollar slightly to $1.3213 , having slipped from an 8-month high of $1.33085 reached on Wednesday after German business confidence data beat market expectations.
+The euro was little changed on the dollar at $1.3222, having slipped from an 8-month high of $1.33085 reached on Wednesday after German business confidence data beat market expectations.

-But it later gave up gains against the dollar, while the yen also rebounded from multi-month lows, as talks to resolve the U.S. fiscal impasse appeared to take a turn for the worse.
+But it later gave up gains against the dollar while the yen also rebounded from multi-month lows as talks to resolve the U.S. fiscal impasse appeared to have taken a turn for the worse.

 The Republicans announced plans to put an alternative tax plan to a vote in the House this week, prompting President Barack Obama to threaten to veto it should Congress approve, threatening to unravel progress made over the last week.

-The Australian dollar took a hit as well, slipping to one-week lows of $1.0464 to stand more than a full cent below last week’s three-month peak before recouping losses to last trade at $1.0483.
+The Australian dollar took a hit as well, slipping to one-week lows of $1.0464 to be more than a full cent below last week’s three-month peak.

 Also under pressure, the New Zealand currency slid to a near two-week low around $0.8330 after data showed the economy slowed more than expected in the third quarter.